autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 - **To System**
   - Diagnostics: This reports the state of the Planning Component, indicating whether the processing is running correctly or whether a safe planning is being generated.
 - **To Human Machine Interface (HMI)**
-  - Approval Request: This is to request user approval for the execution of a specific function, e.g. lane change.
+  - Feature execution availability: This is to show the status what operations can be executed or are required to execute for external decision makers, e.g. lane change, entry into intersection.
-  - Trajectory candidate: to show the candidate trajectory that will be used with user approval.
+  - Trajectory candidate: to show the candidate trajectory that will be used for the user .
 - **To API Layer**
   - Planning factors: This information indicates the reasoning behind the current planning behavior.
 It may include the position of target objects of avoidance, obstacles that led to the decision to stop, and other relevant information.